 Can A Refrigerator Be Transported On Its Side Or Back?

 If it's time to upgrade your refrigerator, you might have set a plan for everything.
 However, there's another factor to consider.
-Can the fridge lay on its side or back during transport?
-If that's your concern, we have the answer for you!

-There are a few ways that you can transport a refrigerator.
 In general, most would lay it on its side, or front, or have it standing upright for the whole journey.
-That said, it's not a good idea to have a fridge lay on its back because its internal components can't support the appliance's weight and can become damaged.

-There are more details to cover.
-Getting a new fridge isn't as simple as taking it back home and starting it.
-Like most big appliances, refrigerators need some time to settle.
-Failing to do so could have you making a return visit to the store or force you to call the manufacturer.
+Failing to do so could have you returning to the store or forcing you to call the manufacturer.
 We cover these topics and more further ahead.

 Two Young Male Movers Placing Steel Refrigerator In Kitchen, Can A Refrigerator Be Transported On Its Side Or Back?